vladajankovic/qa-job-fair/README.md

 #### **Submission format**

-You should send your answers to this email [lukav@nordeus.com](mailto:lukav@nordeus.com) (email subject: QA Internship task) with a link to the forked Github project and attached file or link to the file where you wrote your TDS (Google Sheets, Google Docs, Word, Excel, Miro…).
+You should send your answers to this email [lukav@nordeus.com](mailto:lukav@nordeus.com) (email subject: QA Internship task) with a link to the forked Github project with attached TDS and Bugs files.

 _The future of our card game kingdom rests in your hands.
 Are you up for the challenge?
 Let's embark on this epic quest together and make testing and debugging a heroic endeavor!_